RagnarB83/ash-documentation/docs/module_highlevel_workflows.rst

 Appropriate extrapolation parameters for 2-point extrapolations with this basis set family are chosen.

-**Example: DLPNO-CCSD(T1)/CBS with PNO extrapolation on a 4d-metal complex with the Ahlrichs def2-SVP/def2-TZVPP extrapolation:**
+**4d Transition Metal Complex Example: DLPNO-CCSD(T1)/CBS with PNO extrapolation on a 4d-metal complex with the Ahlrichs def2-SVP/def2-TZVPP extrapolation:**

 .. code-block:: python